LoghinVladDev/AI_Solitaire_Review/CodingPlan.md

 Task: Initialize these as four empty arrays.

-4. Gameplay.Stockpile: The rest of the cards are placed down in the stockpile.
+4. Gameplay.Pile: The rest of the cards are placed down in the stockpile.

 Task: Have the deck be able to exist in a dynamic way, where it can hold the cards it no longer has.
 Perhaps could be achieved by temporarily